j3rrywan9/scala-notes/Course1.md

 In Scala, a class implicitly introduces a constructor.
 This one is called the *primary constructor* of the class.

+The Scala compiler will compile any code you place in the class body, which isn't part of a field or a method definition, into the primary constructor.

+#### Auxiliary Constructors

+In Scala, constructors other than the primary constructor are called *auxiliary constructors*.

 ## Week 3

 ### Abstract Classes